-Authorize issuance of a General Lease - Recreational Use to the Applicant beginning March 29, 2022, for a term of 10 years, for the use and maintenance of two mooring buoys as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$546, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize the rescission of the Commission's August 20, 2020, authorization of a General Lease -Recreational Use to Wellington S. Henderson, Jr., as to a life estate; and Wellington S. Henderson, Jr., and Richard L. Greene as Trustees of the Harriet Walker Henderson Irrevocable Trust U/T/A dated August 14, 1973. - 2.
+Authorize proration of annual rent paid under existing Lease 4471, with rent paid for the period April 26, 2022, through June 27, 2022, to be credited to annual rent due under the proposed lease. - 3.
+Authorize issuance of a General Lease Recreational Use to the Applicant beginning April 26, 2022, for a term of 10 years, for the use and maintenance of a pier, boathouse, boat lift, and two mooring buoys as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$1,952, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.